Temerold/Temerold/README.md

 ### Sup, bitch - I'm [Tobbe][website]! 👋

-## I'm a fucking genius - but from Sweden
+## I'm a programemr - from Sweden :)
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🇸🇪 I'm born, and live in sweden
+- 🇸🇪 I'm born, and live in Sweden.

 ### Contact me: